tedneward/ProfBlog/content/blog/2007/management-lessons-for-developers.md

 **Moral:** To be sitting and doing nothing, you must be sitting very, very high up.

-#### Lesson #5: Sincerity <p>A turkey was chatting with a bull.
+#### Lesson #5: Sincerity
+A turkey was chatting with a bull.
 "I would love to be able to get to the top of that tree," sighed the turkey, "but I haven't got the energy."

 "Well, why don't you nibble on some of my droppings?", replied the bull.
 "They're packed with nutrients."